morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule 8C**: They will give the wrong error message. /u/morriscox

 **Rule 8F**: Users will not give you the entire error code or message. /u/surlydev
+***Rule 8F.1***: "or will read everything else." /u/EDM_Graybeard

+**Rule 8G**: If the user reads you the error message in its entirety, it will be irrelevant to the issue. - /u/ejvogie

 **Rule 9B**: All jargon is the same to users. - /u/Wrestles4Food